samihadatta/workshop-ml-apis/README.md

 </details>

 And now!
 What you've been waiting for!
-Running the code! `node faceDetection tim.png`
+Running the code!
+Type this into the command line: `node faceDetection tim.png`

 Yay!
 Now try testing it out with other pictures that have more faces.
 The world is your oyster.